Francesco2035/fcos-pneumonia-detection-naml-25-26/README.md

 The application context is inspired by the work of Wu et al. on pneumonia detection and localization using the RSNA dataset.
 Instead of reproducing the reference implementation, I implemented an FCOS-style detector and used it to study pneumonia localization in chest X-ray images.

-I compare two ResNet depths and two initialization strategies:
+The project compares two ResNet depths and two initialization strategies:

 | Model | Backbone | Initialization |
 |---|---|---|